Visiting Parliament House

 If you are unwell (experiencing fever or respiratory symptoms) at the points of entry, we are unable to grant you admission into Parliament House as you will be advised to seek medical attention.
 We also seek your kind understanding should we subject admission and activities held on our premises to limits in capacity and duration, postponement and possibly cancellation at short notice.

 We will closely monitor any further updates and advisories by MOH which you may also read here.

 The dates of Parliament sittings are announced through the media and our website.
-The sittings commence at 1.30pm and continue until Parliament adjourns.
+Sittings will usually commence at 1.30 pm and continue until Parliament adjourns.
 Admission Orders are issued on a first-come-first-served basis at the Public Entrance Lobby.
-Visitors should bring along their identity card or passport to exchange for an Admission Order.
-Visitors shall dress modestly.
-No admission will be granted to anyone wearing singlet, shorts, slippers/sandals or attired in clothing bearing inappropriate words, slogans or symbols, including those bearing political party affiliation.
-Photography is not allowed in the Parliament House.

-Visitors are required to deposit their bags and belongings, including electronic devices such as handphones with camera features into the lockers available at the Terrace.
+- Visitors are to safekeep their belongings and electronic devices at the lockers available at the Public Entrance before entering Parliament House.
 Lockers are chargeable at 40 cents (small-sized lockers) and 60 cents (medium-sized lockers) for one-time use only.
 The lockers only accept 20-cent coins.

 - Photography is not allowed throughout Parliament House.

 - Visitors who drive will not be allowed to park inside Parliament House, unless permission is granted and is subject to availability.

 Entry into the House is via the Public Entrance at Parliament Place.
 Parking facilities are available at the Parliament House Public Carpark.
 Please note that normal parking charges apply.
 For more information, please refer to the FAQ – Getting to Parliament.